 Lulu La Delizia

-We hope your date likes pasta, because here’s another list-stopper for ya’.
+We hope your date likes pasta because here’s another list-stopper for you.
 Lulu La Delizia is a quaint little eatery and wine bar specialising in premium fresh, hand-made pasta.
 Here, you can practically taste the love that has been put into carefully creating each bowl of pasta served, so how can love not abound on your date, too?
 The space is small, intimate, and homely, striking the perfect balance between romantic and relaxed.

 Lady Of Ro

 Canteen Pizza is like the date spot for the kids of the people who go on dates at Il Lido, its parent restaurant up the road.
-In all seriousness though, Canteen is bringing new credibility to the date suggestion of, ‘we could grab pizza?’.
-They serve up literally the best pizza in Perth which goes down nicely at sunset with an Aperol Spritz in hand.
+In all seriousness though, Canteen is bringing new credibility to the date suggestion of, ‘we could grab a pizza?’.
+They serve up some of the best pizza in Perth which goes down nicely at sunset with an Aperol Spritz in hand.
 The place has a wine menu heavily inspired by that of Il Lido’s, so you know you’re in for some good liquid accompaniments, too.
 Don’t leave without splitting the tummy-bustingly good tiramisu.

-If you really feel like treating yourselves, do it at this ever-reliable neighbourhood joint-cum-world-class-eatery.
+If you really feel like treating yourselves, do it at this ever-reliable neighbourhood joint-meets-world-class-eatery.
 Il Lido’s beachside location, tall ceilings and familiar service ensure it never feels too fancy, while their award-winning wine selection, contemporary fit-out and expertly crafted food secure its spot as a very fine place to dine.
 Our recommendation?
-Book a Sunday date and split the lasagna—it’s so luxurious, the sugo almost warrants plate-slurping!
+Book a Sunday date and split the lasagna—it’s so luxurious, the sugo almost warrants plate-slurping.

 Bread In Common

 Built into a beautiful heritage listed building on Pakenham Street, Bread In Common has been running since 2013 and their menu is showing no signs of failure.
 The open kitchen makes for great date discussion, and the farm to table food will delight and surprise.
-If the flourless chocolate is on offer for dessert, don’t leave without treating yourselves to it!
+If the flourless chocolate is on offer for dessert, don’t leave without treating yourselves to it.

 So continues our love affair with great food that lies behind inconspicuous doors.
-Tsunami Ko is the epitome of exclusive dining, and could represent the peak of experiencing teppanyaki in Perth.
+Tsunami Ko is the epitome of exclusive dining and could represent the peak of experiencing teppanyaki in Perth.
 The place only fits 16 people, all seated around the iron plates, so you’ve got pretty much full view of the teppanyaki theatrics from wherever you’re seated.
 You can order straight from the teppanyaki menu, or go for the Omakase, which is a chef’s selection.
 Make sure to accompany your meal with one of their fifty different sake varieties or a Japanese whisky, if you dare.
 Being entertained by the incredibly skilful, knife-wielding chef makes for a really fun (but still sophisticated) date-night.

 Want more date night ideas?
 Here are 8 date ideas that aren't dinner and drinks.

-Image credit: Nancy Hanna
+Image credit: Elle Borgward